upenn-nets-2120/student-tests/README.md

 ### JUnit 4 Tests:

-To make a JUnit 4 test (type `junit`), the `name` field needs to be exactly the same as the name of your test class.
-The only other field you need to specify is `location`, which should be the path to your test file.
-Note that you should not include the name of the root directory or anything above the root directory (i.e. if the path to the test file is `hw0-repo-example-student/src/test/java/nets2120/AppTest.java`, you should put `src/test/java/nets2120/AppTest.java` as the `location` field).
+To make a JUnit 4 test (type `junit`), first make the normal JUnit 4 test file as you would normally.
+Once you have this test file, you may then proceed to write the json in the following form.
+The `name` field needs to be exactly the same as the name of your test class.
+The only other field you need to specify (in addition to the generic ones) is `location`, which should be the path to your test file.
+Note that this path is relative to what you submit on Gradescope, so if you upload a `src` folder directly as one of the files to Gradescope, then your path would start with `src/` (e.g. if the path to the test file uploaded to Gradescope `src/test/java/nets2120/AppTest.java`, you should put `src/test/java/nets2120/AppTest.java` as the `location` field).

 ### How the Tests Work